Mad Dog II: The Lost Gold

 Publisher: Electronic Arts (1994)

 This outstanding game was probably the pinnacle of the Road Rash series.
-Gorgeous graphics, rocking music, and loads of options compliment the same exciting gameplay made famous on the Genesis.
+Gorgeous graphics, rocking music, and loads of options complement the same exciting gameplay made famous on the Genesis.
 The production quality is great, with high octane music and stylish video cut scenes.
 The five tracks all feature beautiful, constantly changing scenery.
 In the city areas, you drive down building-lined streets teeming with traffic and pedestrians, something that was never possible on the Genesis.
 Most of the objects look digitized, and the framerate keeps up pretty well as you careen down city streets at breakneck speeds.
 The gameplay is almost identical to the Genesis version; you can kick, punch, or smack your opponents with a club or chain.
 You can even beat up on the police and ride over pedestrians.
 Some of the advanced bikes feature a "nitro" speed burst.
 The video scenes showing gangs of bikers are entertaining and the music is fantastic, featuring Soundgarden, Hammerbox, and Paw, to name a few.
 The "Big Game" mode allows you to earn money, purchase bikes, and progress through five levels.
 The set of tracks in each level are the same, except they get longer and tougher.
 I've always been a big Road Rash fan, and I was very impressed with this. © Copyright 2001 The Video Game Critic.